Ali Sami Yen Stadium: The Closure

 Galatasaray's final game at the stadium was their Turkish Cup match on 11 Jan 2011 against Beypazarı Şekerspor.
 The team badly wanted to win in order to enter the new stadium, Turk Telekom Arena respectfully.
 Having been 1-0 behind, goals from captain Arda Turan, defender Servet Çetin and Colin Kazim-Richards made the final score 3-1.
 The demolition of this stadium began in April 2011.

 The new stadium

-The new home ground of Galatasaray is the newly built Türk Telekom Arena in the Seyrantepe quarter near Maslak financial district in Şişli.
+The new home ground of Galatasaray is the newly built Rams Park in the Seyrantepe quarter near Maslak financial district in Şişli.
 The plans for the stadium were introduced to the Turkish press on May 11, 2007.
 The new stadium, which was opened 15 January 2011, has a seating capacity of 52,652 seats, making it the largest private stadium rented by a club in Turkey.
 The stadium also has its own metro station.